 Vitamins A and E help to soothe, hydrate, and balance the skin.
 They also provide skin collagen which assists with wrinkles and other signs of ageing.
 Vitamin F contains essential fatty acids, and helps protect and revitalize damaged skin and hair.

-This body butter recipe is an intense moisturiser, and is wonderful for revitalizing dull or dry skin on the body or scalp.
+This body butter recipe is an intense moisturizer and is wonderful for revitalizing dull or dry skin on the body or even scalp.

 Try this all natural and simple whipped body butter recipe right in your kitchen!

 - 12 tbs of organic refined shea butter

 - 2 tbs of organic mango butter

 - 6 tbs of organic camelia seed oil

 - Containers needed for this whipped body butter recipe: